 While it’s been around since 2015, the Superb range was facelifted in 2019 when some welcome technology updates included the availability of matrix LED headlamps and adaptive cruise control.
 The latest Superb has an array of high tech infotainment systems too, with all cars having at least an 8-inch touchscreen, and higher spec models getting a 9.2-inch version.
 It’s also worth keeping an eye out for cars fitted with the fab Virtual Cockpit digital dash display – it’s standard on top-spec Superbs, but a cost-option on several higher grades.

-That said, even if your budget only runs to a slightly older Superb, you’ll still be enjoying the benefits of driving one of the best-looking, best-built and most practical large family cars around.
-Within the VW Group, only the long-wheelbase Audi A8 provides more rear seat space and legroom.
+Even if your budget only runs to a slightly older, non-facelifted Superb, you’ll still be enjoying the benefits of driving one of the most practical large family cars around.
+Within the VW Group, only the long-wheelbase Audi A8 can rival the Superb on rear seat space and legroom.

 The car that introduced the concept of ‘alternative’ hybrid powertrains in the late 1990s is now so far into the mainstream that it’s a shoe-in as one of our favourite used car options for families.